Tobacco packaging warning messages: Argentina

 As of 30 January 2013, Argentina passed a law requiring all cigarette packages must include graphical warning labels that show the detrimental effects on the health of long-term smokers, including COVID-19 (added in 2022).

 Australia

 On 1 December 2012, Australia introduced ground-breaking legislation and the world's toughest tobacco packaging warning messages to date.
 All marketing and brand devices were removed from the package and replaced with warnings, only the name of the product remains in generic standard sized text.
 All tobacco products sold, offered for sale or otherwise supplied in Australia were plain-packaged and labelled with new and expanded health warnings.

 Azerbaijan

 In Azerbaijan, a text-only health warning in the Azeri language, "Smoking harms your health", is required to cover 30% of the front and back of the package.
 There is no requirement for rotation, and there is only one required health warning.
-Misleading packaging and labeling, including terms such as "light" and "mild," is prohibited.

 Bangladesh

 Bangladesh law requires rotating pictorial health warnings to cover at least 50% of the main display areas of all tobacco products.
 Misleading terms such as "light" and "low tar" are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers, and symbols) is not banned.